Home » Blog » Technology » Comparison » Difference Between NAS Vs SAN & Which is Right for Business

 How Do NAS and SAN Work?

-When choosing between SAN and NAS it’s vital to check their function and how they work, let’s check out how SAN and NAS work;
+When choosing between a Storage Area Network vs NAS, it’s vital to check their function and how they work.
+Let’s check out how SAN and NAS work.

 How does NAS work?